 She received a Bachelor of Arts in Government from University of Texas at Austin, a Master of Education in Curriculum and Instruction with an Instructional Technology specialization from Houston Baptist University, a Bachelor of Science in Civil Engineering and a Bachelor of Business Administration in Accounting from University of Texas at San Antonio.

-Prior to her engineering career, Ms. Middleton spent 2 years as an accountant and 10 years as an educator in Northside I.S.D, Harlandale I.S.D. and Boerne I.S.D, as well as an instructor for the University of Texas at San Antonio Computer Science Department.
+Prior to her engineering career, Amy spent 2 years as an accountant and 10 years as an educator in Northside I.S.D, Harlandale I.S.D. and Boerne I.S.D, as well as an instructor for the University of Texas at San Antonio Computer Science Department.

 Amy served as the WEAT South Texas Chapter Treasurer, TAWWA K-12 Education Committee Chair, and Project Management Seminar Chair.
 She currently serves as the San Antonio Chair for Water For People.